giancarloBravo/BlacklistApp-PLAYSTORE/README.md

 This project shows how to import/ export/ list all the blacklisted phone numbers that you have from one phone to another phone.

+You can get the app on the playstore https://play.google.com/store/apps/details?id=pe.com.gianca.blockedcontacts.prod

 This app uses [`minSdkVersion 23`](app/build.gradle), because that's when the APIs supporting this were added.